ArtOfCode-/concaten/README.md

 3. **strongly but optionally strictly typed** - Most methods related to variable assignment take a type as an optional parameter, and check that the datum to be stored is of that type.
 However, they are optional parameters, and duck typing works fine in Concaten.
-At the same time, objects of one type are never implicitly converted to another type by the language -- though, of course, words are free to do this.
-   (c.f. `puts*`, and indeed all standard library words ending in `*`)
+At the same time, objects of one type are never implicitly converted to another type by the language -- though, of course, words, including those in the standard library, are free to. (c.f. `puts*`, and indeed all standard library words ending in `*`)
 4. **hyperdynamic** - Every keyword is an overrideable (though *not* replaceable) word, and everything is an object that can have methods monkey-patched in or out.
 Every function's code can be read, analyzed, and changed at runtime.
 The one exception to this is an object's properties -- to allow fundamental objects